dheimgartner/OPSR/NOTES.md

     - see mvProbitPrepareCoef() and mvProbitCoefNames() in mvProbit()
     - mvProbitLogLikInternal is more or less the idea of mvProbit.fit()

-- If we have no error correlation then OPSR should yield ordinal probit and lin reg estimates (write test case).
+- If we have no error correlation then OPSR should yield ordered probit and lin reg estimates (write test case).
 -[x] What formula interface to use (list of formulas vs. Formula package https://www.jstatsoft.org/article/view/v034i01)
   - Formula!
 -[x] Formula vignette has very useful example! ivcoef()